LopezGroup-ICIQ/care/README.md

 - [Energy evaluator interface implementation](./notebooks/interface_demo.ipynb) <br/>
 - [Microkinetic simulations](./notebooks/kinetics_demo.ipynb)

-## ❗️Notes

-The DFT database in ASE format used to retrieve available CRN intermediates will be uploaded soon in Zenodo.

 ## ✒️ License

 The code is released under the [MIT](./LICENSE) license.